 How to Grow Vegetables and Fruits by the Organic Method edited by J.I.
 Rodale (Rodale's Ultimate Encyclopedia of Organic Gardening: The Indispensable Green Resource for Every Gardener ) – My faded light-green hardbound copy from 1961 is worn, stained, and well-loved.
 I refer to it regularly.
 I have the newer encyclopedia, but I really love the old version for the stories from gardeners about their experience with organic methods described in the text.

-ANY BOOK by Michael Pollan –Pollan's writing is infomrative and pleasurable.
-Second Nature, Botany of Desire, and Omnivore's Dilemma provides an interesting perspective on our relationship with other living things in the garden and larger natural world.
+ANY BOOK by Michael Pollan –Pollan's writing is informative and pleasurable.
+Second Nature, Botany of Desire, and Omnivore's Dilemma all provide interesting perspectives on our relationship with other living things in the garden and larger natural world.
 His insightful observations about nature and biology will ring true for many organic gardeners.

 State of Maine (Worm Composting Fact Sheet) – Maine has produced a fact sheet on worm composting (this is an Adobe Acrobat PDF file).

 Worm Inn (Worm Inn website) – An alternative worm bin (reasonably priced) that looks like a laundry hamper!